Alvaro Desantos: And you come here? Sounds like she needs an exterminator.

 - CSI: NY: In "Dead Inside", Stella receives a dead rat in the mail: a warning to her that the murder of the 'rat fisherman' should remained an unsolved case.

-- Marple: In Endless Night, Eliie discovers a dead bird with a threatening message pinned to it on her doorstep as part of a campaign of harassment aimed at her.
+- Marple: In Endless Night, Ellie discovers a dead bird with a threatening message pinned to it on her doorstep as part of a campaign of harassment aimed at her.

-- Cannon: In "To Kill a Guinea Pig", mobsters attempting to strong arm a medical into including a particular prisoner in her trails (so he can be killed) kill her pet monkey and hang it from a tree outside her house.
+- Cannon: In "To Kill a Guinea Pig", mobsters attempting to strong arm a medical researcher into including a particular prisoner in her trials (so he can be killed) kill her pet monkey and hang it from a tree outside her house.